EiriniRouchota/form-widget-editor/README.md

 **Frontend URL**: [https://y-akglrmz5s-eirinis-projects.vercel.app/](https://y-akglrmz5s-eirinis-projects.vercel.app/)

+The frontend of the application is deployed on **Vercel**.
+For full functionality of the application, including backend interactions, it is recommended to follow the instructions below to set up locally.

 ### 2. CSS Framework

 The frontend utilizes **Bootstrap** to create a responsive and clean UI.
 This framework ensures that the application looks great on all device sizes without much custom styling.